September 2019 - August 2022

 Zero Together is a unique initiative that brings together leading stakeholders such as businesses, communities, transport groups, academia and local authorities to work towards the same goal of developing Dublin as a clean and healthy region and commit to actions that will move us away from fossil fuels from 2030 onwards.

-Codema is developing this Zero Together roadmap together with the four Dublin Local Authorities, Smart Dublin, the Dublin CARO and a team of frontrunners from a range of sectors across Dublin.
-We will work together to develop a shared vision and agree on a clear set of actions for the best pathways for Dublin's energy transition.
+Codema is delighted to be developing the Zero Together roadmap together with a team leading of frontrunners from a range of sectors across Dublin.
+We are working together to develop a shared vision and agree on a clear set of actions for the best pathways for Dublin's energy transition.